-Position Title: Childcare Director
+Position Title: Sub Director

-Reports To: Owner/Executive Director
+Reports To: Childcare Director

-Location: Explorers Learning Academy (ELA), 8212 NE Sandy Blvd, Portland, OR 97220
+Location: Explorer Learning Academy - NE 8212 NE Sandy Blvd, Portland, OR 97220

 Employment Type: Full-Time, Salaried

-Position Overview
+Position Overview:

 • Oregon Registry Step 9 or Higher (Required)